veganaize/closure-compiler/A word about the type Object.md

 ## Maps

-Objects used as maps for runtime lookups should restrict their key and value types using generics.
+Objects used as maps for runtime additions or lookups should restrict their key and value types using generics.

     /** @type {!Object<number, number>} */
     var map = {};